Janusec/JANUCAT/README.md

 ## Assessment Templates

-Some typical templates were preset by JANUSEC Privacy, if other templates are required, please add to this list.
+Some typical templates were preset by JANUCAT, if other templates are required, please add to this list.

 ## Users Management